Experienced Federal Criminal Defense

-The attorneys of Pines Bach, in Madison, have the skill and experience to succeed in federal court — and the record to prove it.
-Peer reviews by members of the judiciary and the bar have earned many of our attorneys listings in Wisconsin Super Lawyers and Best Lawyers in America, as well as Martindale-Hubbell ratings of “AV Preeminent*,” the highest rating for legal ability and professional ethical standards.
+The attorneys of Pines Bach LLP, in Madison, have the skill and experience to succeed in federal court — and the record to prove it.
+Peer reviews by members of the judiciary and the bar have earned many of our attorneys listings in Wisconsin Super Lawyers, as well as Martindale-Hubbell ratings of “AV Preeminent*,” the highest rating for legal ability and professional ethical standards.

 Reputation For Success

 Our record of successfully defending our clients includes securing positive results for those facing a wide range of federal charges such as:

 - White collar criminal charges

 We also effectively assist professionals whose ability to practice in their field may be threatened by the charges they face.
 We not only offer strong defense against federal criminal charges, we also persuasively defend professional licenses.

 The lawyers at Pines Bach LLP understand what is at risk for our clients and what they need to face their criminal charges with confidence.
 Our firm has decades of experience helping create the most effective defenses for our clients in all courts, including federal court.
 We offer seasoned and undeterred defense that gives our clients the advantage when facing federal charges.

 Our firm also has extensive experience in appealing federal convictions and seeking other post-conviction relief to help minimize the penalties people may be facing.